India tops 200,000 dead as virus surge breaks health system - WTMJ

 NEW DELHI (AP) — India crossed a grim milestone Wednesday of 200,000 people lost to the coronavirus as a devastating surge of new infections tears through dense cities and rural areas alike and overwhelms health care systems on the brink of collapse.

-The health ministry reported 3,293 daily COVID-19 deaths in the last 24 hours, bringing India’s total fatalities to 201,187, as the world’s second populous country endures its darkest chapter of the pandemic yet.
+The health ministry reported a single-day record 3,293 COVID-19 deaths in the last 24 hours, bringing India’s total fatalities to 201,187, as the world’s second most populous country endures its darkest chapter of the pandemic yet.

-The country also reported 362,757 new infections, a new global record, which raised the overall total past 17.9 million.
-The previous record of 350,000 on Monday had capped a five-day streak of recording the largest single-day increases in any country throughout the pandemic.

-India, a country of nearly 1.4 billion people, is the fourth nation to cross 200,000 deaths, behind the United States, Brazil and Mexico.
-And as in many nations, experts believe the coronavirus infections and fatalities are severe undercounts.

 The first known COVID-19 death in India happened on March 12, 2020, in southern Karnataka state.
 It took five months to reach the first 50,000 dead.
 The toll hit 100,000 deaths in the next two months in October 2020 and 150,000 three months later in January this year.
 Deaths slowed until mid-March, only to sharply rise again.